New York shooting: Police identify 62-year-old as ‘person of interest’

 At least 23 people were injured, including 10 who were shot, in the attack at a subway station in Brooklyn area on Tuesday.

-The New York Police on Wednesday identified 62-year-old Frank James as a “person of interest” in connection with the shooting at a subway station in Brooklyn on Tuesday which left 23 people injured, The New York Times reported.
+The New York Police on Wednesday identified 62-year-old Frank James as a “person of interest” in connection with the shooting at a subway station in Brooklyn on Tuesday that left 23 people injured, The New York Times reported.

-Police identify someone as a “person of interest” when they believe the individual might have information related to a crime.
+The police identify someone as a “person of interest” when they believe the individual might have information related to a crime.

-Out of those injured, ten people had sustained bullet injuries.
-The shooting took place at the 36th Street subway station at Brooklyn’s Sunset Park in New York around 8.30 am local time on Tuesday.
+Of those injured, ten sustained bullet injuries.
+The shooting took place at the 36th Street subway station at Sunset Park in New York’s Brooklyn area around 8.30 am local time on Tuesday.

-As a train pulled into the subway station and its doors opened, the gunman threw a smoke bomb on the floor and began shooting at the people on the platform.
+As a train pulled into the subway station and its doors opened, the gunman threw a smoke bomb on the floor and began shooting at commuters on the platform.
 The police said that the shooter was wearing a gas mask and an orange construction vest.

 At a press briefing on Tuesday, New York Police Department Commissioner Keechant Sewell said the gunman was believed to have acted alone and immediately fled the crime scene, Reuters reported.
-Sewell said that the police located a van in Brooklyn which they believed was connected to the shooting, adding that investigators believed it had been rented by James.
+Sewell said that the police located a van in Brooklyn that they believed was connected to the shooting, and that it had been rented by James.

 “The incident is not being investigated as an act of terrorism but the police department is not ruling it out,” the police commissioner said, according to Bloomberg.
 “A motive isn’t yet known.”